HeardLibrary/digital-scholarship/manage/control/github/pages-remotes.md

 <img src="../images-pages/rendered_contact_page.png" alt="add skeleton pages and contact image" style="border:1px solid black">

 According to the Usage instructions, publications can be defined using the `_data/publications.yml` file and PDFs can be served from the `publications` directory.
+(NOTE: for some reason, I didn't get the direct display of uploaded PDFs to work.)
 The `index` section shows up on the `publications` page accessed through the `publications` tab.
 I think the `featured` category is supposed to show up on the homepage.

 ```yaml
 featured: